-I created a mood tracker and you can download it and print it for FREE by subscribing to my email list here:
+I created a mood tracker and you can download it and print it for FREE here:

 You would not be embarrassed if your loved one had heart disease or cancer.
 Bipolar disorder is an illness and can be treated just like any other disease.
 If you feel ashamed of your loved one because they are inflicted with a mental illness, then you are not helping them deal with the disease nor are you helping restore good mental health.
 Instead you are encouraging denial of the diagnosis and non-compliance to a treatment plan.

 3. Build trust.

 Trust is essential to individuals with bipolar disorder.
 They need you to trust them, and they need to trust you.
 Your loved one wants to know that you are always acting in their best interest, even during episodes when their brains are telling them not to trust anyone.

 And believe me, there will be times that you will feel that you cannot handle your spouse or their symptoms anymore.
 You may have to call the doctor or take them to the hospital or call the police.
 They may not understand or trust your actions in the moment but when they are stable, they will see you acted in an appropriate manner if you have established a trusting relationship.

 Just because you understand that your loved one has a disease does not give them permission to treat you poorly or abuse you in any way.
 You need to keep yourself safe mentally and physically or you will not be well equipped to take care of your spouse when they need you the most.
 For a more detailed look at creating healthy boundaries, see this post here.